Janvi2008/Hello-KDP/README.md

 # Hello-KDP
-This isy first git repository.
+This is my first git repository.